Tumor Treating Fields for Mesothelioma

 The candidates for TTFields with chemotherapy are patients with mesothelioma that cannot be treated surgically and that has spread.
 There are also several contraindications for safety reasons.

-Patients with implanted electronic devices, like a pacemaker, should not receive this kind of treatment.
+Patients with implanted electronic devices, like pacemakers, should not receive this kind of treatment.
 It has not been tested for safety with these devices.[7]

 You should not use TTFields if you are to conductive hydrogels.
 This is the material placed between the device pad and the skin.
 It can cause a life-threatening allergic reaction in some people.